-If your coverage decision, appeal, or complaint qualifies for a fast decision, write to:
+• If your coverage decision, appeal, or complaint qualifies for a fast decision, write to:

 Kaiser Permanente Expedited Review Unit P.O.
-Box 1809 Pleasanton, CA 94566 https://www.medicare.gov/MedicareComplaintForm/ home.aspx.
+Box 1809 Pleasanton, CA 94566

 Medicare Website.
-You can submit a complaint about our plan directly to Medicare.
+You can submit a complaint about our Plan directly to Medicare.
 To submit an online complaint to Medicare, go to